sourcegraph/handbook/content/talent/resources_for_candidates.md

 We know that interviewing can be stressful and that a lot of time and energy is spent as you go through the process.
 We are committed to providing a world-class candidate experience, so if there's anything we can do to make your experience more enjoyable, please feel free to email recruiting@sourcegraph.com.
 You can also provide anonymous feedback in the candidate survey sent via Greenhouse after you are 1) declined or 2) sign your offer.

-Specifically, we aim to provide a positive candidate experience by:
+Specifically, we aim to provide a positive candidate experience by...

 - Treating all candidates with respect at all stages, regardless of hiring outcome.
 - Writing our job descriptions as clearly as possible to ensure you have a good understanding of the job and the impact you would make in the role.
 All job descriptions are written in an [inclusive format](https://about.sourcegraph.com/handbook/talent/hiring/interview_process#creating-a-job-description), encouraging candidates from all walks of life to apply.
 - Ensuring that our interview process is structured, that all interview questions [are planned](https://about.sourcegraph.com/handbook/talent/hiring/interview_process#creating-an-interview-plan) in advance of all interviews.